Skip to main content

 Step 2: Check the Water Supply

-Brass backflow preventer with blue ball valve handles in the open position on an irrigation system
+Brass double check backflow assembly with blue ball valve handles in the open position, parallel to the pipe

 A typical backflow preventer assembly.
 Both handles should be parallel to the pipe (open).
 If either is turned perpendicular, the water supply is shut off.